toidiu/raft-rs/compliance.md

 - [ ] If an existing entry conflicts with a new one (same index but different terms), delete the existing entry and all that follow it (§5.3)
 - [ ] Append any new entries not already in the log
 - [ ] If leaderCommit > commitIndex, set commitIndex = min(leaderCommit, index of last new entry)

 ### RequestVote RPC
 #### Arguments
-- [ ] term candidate’s term
+- [x] term: candidate’s term
-- [ ] candidateId candidate requesting vote
+- [x] candidateId: candidate requesting vote
-- [ ] lastLogIndex index of candidate’s last log entry (§5.4)
+- [x] lastLogIndex: index of candidate’s last log entry (§5.4)
-- [ ] lastLogTerm term of candidate’s last log entry (§5.4)
+- [x] lastLogTerm: term of candidate’s last log entry (§5.4)
 #### Results
-- [ ] term currentTerm, for candidate to update itself
+- [x] term: currentTerm, for candidate to update itself
-- [ ] voteGranted true means candidate received vote
+- [x] voteGranted: true means candidate received vote
 #### Receiver implementation
 - [ ] Reply false if term < currentTerm (§5.1)
 - [ ] If candidate’s log is at least as up-to-date as receiver’s log